pingcap/docs-tidb-operator/en/restore-data-using-tidb-lightning.md

 In Kubernetes, the tidb-lightning is in a separate Helm chart and deployed as a `Job`.

-TiDB Lightning supports three backends: `Importer-backend`, `Local-backend`, and `TiDB-backend`.
+TiDB Lightning supports two backends: `Local-backend`, and `TiDB-backend`.
 For the differences of these backends and how to choose backends, see [TiDB Lightning Backends](https://docs.pingcap.com/tidb/stable/tidb-lightning-backends).

 - For `Local-backend`, only tidb-lightning needs to be deployed.